Not health advice. Contact your local water utility for concerns.

 Water quality in Idaho varies by location.
 Our analysis shows an average score of 78/100 across 20 cities, with 3 cities showing potential concerns.
 We recommend checking your specific city's water quality report and considering filtration if needed.

-The most common water quality concerns in Idaho include disinfection byproducts (chlorination), lead (older infrastructure), nitrates (agricultural areas).
+The most common water quality concerns in Idaho include nitrates (irrigated agriculture), arsenic (naturally occurring in groundwater), heavy metals (northern mining legacy).
 These contaminants can come from natural sources, industrial activities, or aging infrastructure.
 Review your city's specific report to see which contaminants affect your area.

 Whether you need a water filter depends on your specific location and health concerns.
 With 3 cities in Idaho showing elevated contaminant levels, residents in those areas may benefit from filtration.
 Look for filters certified by NSF/ANSI to remove the specific contaminants found in your area.